 Each of the listed features is a standalone module that plugs into an existing website without affecting its core architecture.
 The website isn't rewritten or migrated to a new platform.
 The module is built on top of what's already there.

-The basic integration scheme is the same for all functions: a user entry point—a widget, button, or form—appears on the website.
-A user action triggers a request sent to the backend, where it's processed by an AI model, and the result is returned back to the website interface, CRM, manager email, or multiple channels simultaneously.
-The visual component is integrated via a small snippet of code in the page body and adapts to the website design.
+- A user's action triggers a request that goes to the backend, where it is processed by an AI model, and the result is returned back to the website interface, CRM, manager email, or multiple channels simultaneously.

-Functions that work with company data — consultant, commercial agent, semantic search— additionally require the creation of a knowledge base.
+Functions that work with company data β consultant, commercial agent, semantic search β additionally require the creation of a knowledge base.
 Documents, price lists, website pages, and other materials are indexed and loaded into a vector database.
 This is where the AI gets context for its responses, rather than generating information out of thin air.
 The database is updated as company materials change.

 The most effective scenario is when AI functions are built into the website architecture during the development stage, rather than added to an existing solution.
 Custom development allows for the proper data structure to be established from the start, AI modules to be connected, and the tradeoffs that inevitably arise when integrating into an existing website.
 As a result, functions run faster, are more deeply integrated into business processes, and are easier to scale as the company grows.
 A website designed with AI in mind from the start becomes a fully-fledged customer service tool, not a collection of modules tacked on top of a static platform.